Helao Nafidi: History

-Economy
+Economy and infrastructure

 The border post at Oshikango is currently the busiest Namibian border post with on average 500 people crossing per day.
 This has brought business opportunities to the surrounding area.
 With the help of the European Union an Export Processing Zone was established there, consisting of 14 warehouses.
-Omafo, another suburb of Helao Nafidi, hosts an annual trade show.
+Omafo, another suburb of Helao Nafidi, hosts Helao Nafidi Annual trade fair and expo.

 The parallel prevalence of land owned by the villages, the town, and land under traditional jurisdiction has led to uncertainties about ownership that had to be settled in court.
 The case of Helao Nafidi, where traditional authorities and the town and village councils frequently disagree on what is in their respective jurisdiction, can be seen as an example of the clash between tradition and modernity in Namibian law.

 Transport

 In mid-2005, the second stage of the new Northern Railway began construction from Oshivelo to Oshikango.
 By mid-2006, it had reached Ondangwa.
 A train called Omugulugwombashe Star traveled weekly on this track until the locomotives broke down after a few rounds of service and were found unsuitable for Namibia’s railway network.
 The railway extension to Ohangwena and Oshikango is under construction, and a short extension across the border was proposed in 2008 to bypass the congested border post.

 In October 2022, the town was equipped with Namibia Traffic System offices, which will handle the registration and licensing of vehicles, annual renewal of vehicle licences, renewal of driving licences, and testing and issuing of learners' licences.